Trusts and Wills

 - File appropriate paperwork with local probate courts.

-- Locate and creating an inventory of assets as outlined in the will or trust and getting assets appraised, if needed.
+- Locate and create an inventory of assets as outlined in the will or trust and get assets appraised, if needed.

-- Pay bills, managing estate bank accounts and investments, and satisfying any debts owed by the estate.
+- Pay bills, manage estate bank accounts and investments, and satisfy any debts owed by the estate.

 - Work with the Internal Revenue Service to make sure any tax issues are resolved.

-- Contact beneficiaries and helping to resolve any disagreements that may arise.
+- Contact beneficiaries and help to resolve any disagreements that may arise.

 - Transfer assets to beneficiaries as outlined in the will or trust.